ObolNetwork/charon/docs/configuration.md

 ## Cluster Config Files

-> Note this is for Charon V1 and extends on [DKG](dkg.md) docs.
-Charon V0 still uses old manifest files.

 A charon cluster is configured in two steps:
 - `cluster-definition.json` which defines the intended cluster configuration without validator keys.
 - `cluster-lock.json` which includes and extends `cluster-definition.json` with distributed validator bls public key shares.